Norway Gambling Regulation

 Plans for Revision of Gambling Laws in Norway

-casino laws imageThe Norwegian government started realizing that the current full-monopoly model of regulating the gambling business costs huge losses in tax revenue.
+casino laws imageThe Norwegian government has begun to realize that the current full-monopoly model of regulating the gambling business leads to significant losses in tax revenue.
 If Norway legalizes and regulates online gambling within the country, numerous Norwegians will simply choose to bet at local licensed operators rather than resorting to offshore illegal gambling.

-The country’s main regulator, Lotteritilsynet, believes that better regulation of the gambling sector can decrease the illegal wagering in Norway and can lead to serious growth of the Gross Gaming Revenue (GGR).
+The country’s main regulator, Lotteritilsynet, believes that better regulation of the gambling sector could decrease illegal wagering in Norway and lead to significant growth in Gross Gaming Revenue (GGR).